seankh06/hotel-price-prediction-ml/README.md

 - Data visualization to analyze relationships

 ## 📈 Results
-The model successfully demonstrates how key factors influence hotel pricing trends during high-demand events.
+The model demonstrates how key factors influence hotel pricing trends during high-demand events.
+The model can be used to generate price predictions for new input scenarios.

 ## 📷 Visualizations
 The project includes:
 - Distance vs Price analysis
 - Star Rating vs Price analysis
 - Days Before Match vs Price analysis

+## 📁 Project Structure
+- hotel_price_model.py – Main model and analysis script
+- hoteldetail.csv – Dataset used for training

 ## 🚀 Future Improvements
 - Use real-world datasets